GhoweVege/home-assistant.io/source/_integrations/vegehub.markdown

 ### WiFi

 The VegeHub can be connected to WiFi *without* the need of additional apps or cloud accounts.
 When powered on, the VegeHub creates a WiFi access point called "Vege_XX_XX" where the XX are different for each device.
 Simply connect to this network from a phone, tablet, or other similar device.
-The default passphrase to connect to the access point is ```vegetronix```.
+The default passphrase to connect to the access point is `vegetronix`.
 This can (and should) be changed in the WiFi settings.

 Once connected to the network, you should automatically be directed by your device to log in to the network.
 Follow the prompt to be directed to the VegeHub's WiFi setup page, where you can scan for available networks, put in your WiFi network's credentials, change the device's name, and change the access point password.

+{% note title="Security Warning" %}
-Ensure that you change the access point password.
-If you don't it will be very easy for someone to access your VegeHub, where they will have access to all your WiFi credentials.
+It is crucial to change the default access point password.
+If you don't, anyone can easily access your VegeHub and potentially compromise your WiFi network credentials.
+{% endnote %}

 Press "Apply" and your VegeHub will reset the network connection and try to connect to the credentials you put in.

 ### Integration

-The VegeHub integration will automatically detect VegeHub devices that are connected to the same network as your Home Assistant, and will present them in ```Settings->Devices and Services```.
+The VegeHub integration will automatically detect VegeHub devices that are connected to the same network as your Home Assistant, and will present them in `Settings->Devices and Services`.

-Alternatively, a VegeHub can be added manually by going to ```Settings->Devices and Services```, then click the "Add Integration" button, search for the VegeHub integration, and click on it.
+Alternatively, a VegeHub can be added manually by going to `Settings->Devices and Services`, then click the "Add Integration" button, search for the VegeHub integration, and click on it.
 If your VegeHub is not already listed here, click "Setup another instance of Vegetronix VegeHub" where you will be prompted for the device's IP address in order to continue setup.

 There is currently no way to set up a VegeHub using {% term YAML %} in the 'configuration.yaml' file.

 ### Device Configuration

-Once set up, you can click on the VegeHub integration in ```Settings->Devices and Services```.
+Once set up, you can click on the VegeHub integration in `Settings->Devices and Services`.
 Here you can click "Configure" next to your VegeHub's listing in "Integration entries", where you will be able to set the sensor data type for any sensor channels on your VegeHub, and also change the "Default actuator duration", which is the maximum number of seconds that a command from Home Assistant will maintain control of a relay before releasing control back to the VegeHub's internal schedule.
 It defaults to 5 minutes (300 seconds).

 The options for sensor data types are: